joangcc-pers/aidl-upc-w20245-rec-sys/README.md

 The attention mechanism focused on the interaction between each product and the last visited product.
 It computed attention scores for all nodes in the session relative to the last visited item, using a sigmoid activation and normalization.
 The weighted sum of product embeddings created a session representation.
-Attentional Aggregation (This Architecture):
+##### Attentional Aggregation (This Architecture):

 Instead of applying attention only at the session level, this approach incorporates attention directly into the message-passing phase of the GNN.
 Each node in the session graph dynamically attends to its neighbors using an attention mechanism that weighs incoming messages differently.
 This allows the model to capture node-level contextual importance, ensuring that more relevant interactions contribute more effectively to the session representation.
-##### How Attentional Aggregation Works
+How does Attentional Aggregation work?
+Here are the key elements.
 - Neighborhood Interaction: During message propagation, instead of simply taking the mean of neighbor embeddings (implicit attention in the first architecture), we compute attention scores dynamically based on pairwise interactions between nodes.

 - Learned Attention Weights: The importance of each neighbor is determined via a trainable attention function.
 This function scores interactions between nodes, allowing the model to prioritize the most relevant information during aggregation.

 - Weighted Message Passing: Instead of treating all neighbors equally, the aggregation function applies attention weights to prioritize relevant past interactions.